TrigonaMinima/TrigonaMinima.github.io/_posts/2018-04-22-Chatting-Up---Part-II.md

 <br>

 One thing, that I thought would be interesting was the application of Poisson's Distribution on the data.
+Poisson distribution is the distribution of number of events occuring in a given time period.
+So, if your data follows that distribution, then you can find the probability of number of times that event is going to occur next.
+My data was how many new conversations do I have within a day.
+So, I can find the probability of the ```n``` new conversations I'll be having the next day.
 Sadly, the data didn't follow the distribution.
-The goodness of fit test gave a very very small p-value rejecting the null hypothesis. :(
+The goodness of fit test, which is used to check whether a data follows the distribution, gave a very very small p-value rejecting the null hypothesis (null hypothesis was that data follows the distribution). :(

 These were some of the analyses I did on the data.
 There is much more that can be done.
 Some of them which were not included here, can be found in the [github repository](https://github.com/TrigonaMinima/Chats) in the Jupyter Notebook.
 The data preparation and other related code is also there.